-GoResp Digihaler contains formoterol and budesonide, which have different modes of action and show additive effects in terms of reduction of asthma exacerbations.
-The mechanisms of action of the two substances respectively are discussed below.
+DuoResp Spiromax contains formoterol and budesonide, which have different modes of action and show additive effects in terms of reduction of asthma exacerbations.
+The specific properties of budesonide and formoterol allow the combination to be used either as maintenance and reliever therapy, or as maintenance treatment of asthma.